meirelesff/genderBR/README.md

 Data
 ----

-The data used in this package come from the Instituto Brasileiro de Geografia e Estatistica's (IBGE) 2010 Census.
+The data used in this package comes from the Instituto Brasileiro de Geografia e Estatistica's (IBGE) 2010 Census.
 The surveyed population includes 190,8 million Brazilians -- with more than 130,000 unique first names.

-To extracts the numer of male and female persons with a given first name in Brazil, the package uses the [API](http://censo2010.ibge.gov.br/nomes/) provided by the IBGE.
-In this service, names with different spelling (e.g., Ana and Anna, or Marcos and Markos) are considered different names, and only names with more than 20 occurrences, or more than 15 occurrences in a given state, were included in the database.
+To extracts the numer of male and female uses of a given first name in Brazil, the package uses the IBGE's [API](http://censo2010.ibge.gov.br/nomes/).
+In this service, names with different spelling (e.g., Ana and Anna, or Marcos and Markos) are considered different occurrences, and only names with more than 20 occurrences, or more than 15 occurrences in a given state, are included in the database.

 For more information on the IBGE's data, please check (in Portuguese): <http://censo2010.ibge.gov.br/nomes/>